New Jersey teachers charged with possession of child sexual abuse material

 PIX11 News was able to speak with the elder Grossman’s wife on the phone Thursday.

 “It is a very difficult time for our family.
 Please understand we are trying to manage as best we can.
-I am happy to say I love my husband, I love my son, and we are going to support one another.”
+I am happy to say I love my husband, I love my son, and we are going to support one another,” the wife said.

 But other residents were still in shock.